| Forever

 noise which was by one of the sinks.
 There he saw the headmaster holding

+the other twin in a vicious grip.
 The boy hated the headmaster and feared him.
 Always clad in a black suit

 that was shiny with age, he was fat, short, pompous and a bully.
 The man